-Celebrating 20 years of pollution prevention partnerships in Pacific Northwest
+Celebrating 20 years in Pacific Northwest

 Seattle, WA— The Pacific Northwest Pollution Prevention Resource Center and its partners including The Boeing Corporation, Intel, Staples, Interstate Distributor Co., Freight Wing, Canyon Creek Cabinets, Network for Business Innovation and Sustainability, Washington Department of Ecology, and U.S. Environmental Protection will celebrate their private/public partnership on Sept.
 20, 2011, at 5:30 p.m. at the Red Lion on Fifth, in Seattle, WA.
 This unique partnership has been engaged for 20 years working to prevent pollution at its source throughout the Pacific Northwest Region.